RichardAnthonySanchez/richardanthonysanchez/README.md

 - **Reading:** Delving into non-fiction, philosophy, and some western mysticism.
 - **Entrepreneurship:** Enjoying building skills and turning them into side projects.

-**Fun Facts:**

-- The first artist I produced went viral.
-I'm yet to have that success again.
-- I worked on set with Serena Williams.
-No prior experience, just luck.
-- I toured at 16 with my high school death metal band.

 ## Passion projects

 - I freelance in composing, writing, and music production.
 [Listen to my work here!](https://open.spotify.com/playlist/2t6FZ39dIcjgVFNTYaJc6x?si=9f6c8440b74345ac)
 - Check out my personal blog for content on indie hacking, wellbeing, and creativity.
 [Explore it here.](https://blog.tonysanchez.dev/)
-- Recently launched several MVPs including occult book summaries, a tarot journal, and an online art gallery.
-- Currently focusing on refining my resume, but will soon be back to building new projects!